google/oss-fuzz/docs/getting-started/new_project_guide.md

 ### primary_contact, auto_ccs {#primary}
 The primary contact and list of other contacts to be CCed.
 Each person listed gets access to ClusterFuzz, including crash reports and fuzzer statistics, and are auto-cced on new bugs filed in the OSS-Fuzz tracker.
 If you're a primary or a CC, you'll need to use a [Google account](https://support.google.com/accounts/answer/176347?hl=en) to get full access. ([why?]({{ site.baseurl }}/faq/#why-do-you-require-a-google-account-for-authentication)).

+### vendor_ccs (optional) {#vendor}
+The list of vendor email addresses that are downstream consumers of the project and want access to the bug reports as they are filed.

+Any changes to this list must follow these rules:
+- Approved by the project maintainer (e.g. comment on pull request, reply on project mailing list).
+- An organization email address is used.

 ### sanitizers (optional) {#sanitizers}
 The list of sanitizers to use.
 If you don't specify a list, `sanitizers` uses a default list of supported